Zag-Research/Zag-Smalltalk/Documentation/LLM & GenAI.md

 	- another local "open weights" model I like a lot is gpt-oss-20b, even though OpenAI isn't my favorite company either.
 	- Tim: re: AGENT.md.
 Yes, some of them are in my GitHub repos (e.g., for the "smalltalk-mcp" project, [https://github.com/ccrraaiigg/smalltalk-mcp](https://github.com/ccrraaiigg/smalltalk-mcp)

+## Dragon Hatchling
+_BDH (Dragon Hatchling_) is a post-transformer AI architecture that remembers, reasons, and improves itself over time.
+Pathway has released a [repo on Github](https://github.com/pathwaycom/bdh) [Youtube video describing it](https://www.youtube.com/watch?v=fjB6sEPC4CE) [The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain](https://arxiv.org/abs/2509.26507)
 ## Model Context Protocol (MCP)
 [What Is MCP, and Why Is Everyone – Suddenly!– Talking About It?](https://huggingface.co/blog/Kseniase/mcp)